TheYonk/os-db-json-tester/README.md

 ## How to deploy in a kube cluster

-If postgres is running in kube what are the odds its application will outside in a VM? :p , lets run it next to the db
+If postgres is running in kube what are the odds its application will be outside in a VM? :p , lets run it next to the db

 The applies a deployment and configmap to the target kube cluster, the target kube should be already reachable from your `kubectl`

 ### Change the config

 Change the envvar values in the below config file
 ```